Note #6: You Don’t Need More Feedback

 Note #5: Nonfiction Developmental Editing: A Behind-the-Scenes Look

 Unlike a house inspection report, a full developmental edit does more than just leave a writer with a list of problems.
-And this is what I love most about the work: at its core, developmental editing is collaborative, creative, and expansive.

 Note #4: AI in Writing: Challenges and Opportunities